550 g potatoes (peeled and diced)

 Place a sauté pan over medium high heat.
 Add oil into the pan and tilt to evenly coat the bottom.
 (Let the pan come to temperature - this will allow for even browning).
 When the oil begins to shimmer, arrange the mushrooms in a single layer and cook, undisturbed, until bottom sides are evenly browned, about 3 minutes.
 Flip the pieces and repeat on the other side.

-Once the mushrooms are evenly browned, add the pine nuts and butter and let melt.
+Once the mushrooms are evenly browned, add the pine nuts and 25g of butter and let melt.
 Once the butter has melted, add the smoked mushroom garum to evenly coat the mushrooms.
 Set aside in a small bowl.

 With a ladle, add the boiled potatoes and 0.5L of the reserved liquid into a blender.
-Add the butter, olive oil, milk, and half of the cream.
+Add the remaining butter, olive oil, milk, and half of the cream.
 Begin blending on a low setting, then gradually adjusting to blend on high to form a smooth nappe.
 This process will occur quite quickly.
 Use the back of a wooden spoon to test the consistency – the mixture should stick to the back of the spoon.
 If it’s too thick, gradually add the remaining half of the cream.

 In a small bowl, ladle in soup and garnish with mushroom and pine nuts, top with black pepper, chopped tarragon, and a generous drizzle of olive oil.